kkorouei/ARPaint/README.md

 The worldMap and screenShot are then saved inside a CoreData Entity named "Drawing".

-The worldMap is later retrieved from the Drawing entity:
+The worldMap is later retrieved from the Drawing entity using the following method:

 ``` swift
 func loadWorldMap(from drawing: Drawing) throws -> ARWorldMap {